zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 kubectl apply -f training-artifact-access-pod.yaml
 ```

-Edit the lora-finetune-job.yaml file with your Docker image URL and tag.
-Launch the Kubernetes Job to run the script that fine-tunes the Llama3 model and tests the fine-tuned model with sample prompts:
+Modify the lora-finetune-job.yaml file to enter the image URL for the container image.
+Replace the placeholder `<image-url>` text with the Docker image URL that's saved in the local file named `.ecr_repo_uri`.
+After saving the yaml file, launch the Kubernetes Job to run the script that fine-tunes the Llama3 model and tests the fine-tuned model using sample prompts:

 ```bash
 kubectl apply -f lora-finetune-job.yaml